 Shining Force does show its age in some ways, though.
 The battle animations do get repetitive after only a short while, and there's no real way to stop or speed them up, so you'll be seeing an awful lot of the same few attacks over the course of the game.
 Shining Force utilizes the same flawed experience system as a lot of early RPGs too - landing the killing blow on an enemy is by far the best way to gain points, which can be frustrating when you want to level up less combat-inclined characters (like healers and mages with a limited amount of MP and weak physical attacks).

 But even with a few faults, it's not hard to see why Shining Force was such a well-received game and more or less Sega's flagship RPG franchise of the '90s.
 Its stellar presentation and polished, relatively fast-paced gameplay made it a treat for the more actiony style of Japanese RPGs, and it provided enough depth and variety to keep things fresh for those more used to the more methodical philosophy of computer RPGs.
-I wouldn't call it one of my favorites, but it's one that's certainly worth checking out if you're looking into the older classics.
+I probably wouldn't call it one of my favorites, but it's one that's certainly worth checking out if you're looking into the older classics.

 Developer: Climax Entertainment, Sonic!
 Software Planning